-PEAK Create a dip or a peak in the frequency response.
+Selects the typ PEAK Create a dip or a peak in the frequency response.
 LOW_SHELF Reduce or increase part of the frequency spectrum below a given frequency.
 HIGH_SHELF Reduce or increase part of the frequency spectrum above a given frequency.
 SUB_EQ Create a dip or a peak in the frequency response at low frequencies (10 to 50 Hz).
 This filter type is similar to PEAK but gives more accurate results for low frequencies.
-Note that activating any SUB_EQ filter reduces the number of available filters on that channel from six to five.
-For the PEAK and SUB_EQ filter types, this is the center frequency of the peak or dip.
-For the HIGH_SHELF and LOW_SHELF filter types, this is the frequency at which the gain is half of the set value.
+Note that activating any SUB_EQ filter reduces the number of available filters on that channel from five to four. nd SUB_EQ filter types, this is the center frequency of the peak or dip.
+For the nd LOW_SHELF filter types, this is the frequency at which the gain is half of the set Ear the DEAK a nd SLIP EO filter types, this is the gain in dB at the center frequency.
+For the